matsen/pplacer/docs/details/pplacer.rst

 Now ``merged.sto`` contains a single alignment of both reference and query sequences, and can be used with pplacer as follows after making a reference tree and accompanying statistics file::

-  pplacer -t reference_tree -a statistics_file merged.sto
+  pplacer -t reference_tree -s statistics_file merged.sto

 Using a reference package
 '''''''''''''''''''''''''